DougAlex32/Game-project/README.md

 ### Installation
-Start with the User/ then cd into General Assembly the cd unit-1\deliverables\Game-project.
+Start with the User/ then cd into folder for this game.
-Once you're in your project file you can code . to open up your vscode. you can also use index.html to pull the the game in you web broswer (chrome)
+Once you're in your folder you'll go to github and "git clone"  https://github.com/DougAlex32/Lost_CIty.git Now that it's clone
+You can cd into the game.
+Using "code ." you can open up your vcode
+Add using "index.html" will allow you to play the game locally.

+USE THIS LINK TO PLAY THE GAME ONLINE! https://dougalex32.github.io/Lost_CIty/